-Stream Restoration Preserves “Magic” of Retreat Center
+Stream Restoration Preserves “Magic” of Climbers Run Retreat Center

-The owners of the House at Climber’s Run, a retreat center and rental space, used to dread heavy rain because it meant that the stream on their property would flood, causing significant land erosion, safety concerns, and increased pollution.
+The owners of the House at Climbers Run, a retreat center and rental space, used to dread heavy rain because it meant that the stream on their property would flood, causing significant land erosion, safety concerns, and increased pollution.
 Because the property is in a valley, the water could rise four- to five-feet in a single rainfall.
 The owners recall watching their land “eaten away” during these events.
 But in summer 2019, Donegal Trout Unlimited (DTU) offered a solution – stream restoration and riparian buffer plantings to strengthen the streambanks, reduce erosion, and provide a lush forested area with clean water for their guests.

 Restoring the stream and planting native trees and shrubs has already proved successful, with the property owners reporting less flooding during heavy rain and loss of land along the stream.
-Now guests, and in particular the families with children, who stay at the House at Climber’s Run can enjoy a lush, green space that is safe to be in the water and perfect to reconnect with nature.
+Now guests, and in particular the families with children, who stay at the House at Climbers Run can enjoy a lush, green space that is safe to be in the water and perfect to reconnect with nature.
 And the property owners are comforted that the streambanks will remain in place so they can continue to share “the magic that is living in the country” with their guests.

-Since 2019, the fund has provided $272,000 to eight nonprofits and municipalities working on stream restoration, riparian buffer plantings, agricultural BMPs, education, and Stormwater Management projects.
-The fund addresses the immense need for clean water work throughout the county, and provides financial support to bring action ideas to life.
+Since 2019, the fund has provided $972,000 to 16 nonprofits and municipalities working on stream restoration, riparian buffer plantings, agricultural BMPs, education, and stormwater management projects.
+The fund addresses the immense need for clean water work throughout the county, and provides financial support to bring ideas to life.